 Summit County is one of 29 counties in Utah and ranked in the middle in population increase in the 2020 census.
 It is not part of a Metropolitan Area.
 Statewide population grew 18%, while the county's population grew 16.6% from 36,324 in 2010 to 42,357 in 2020.
-It is estimated to be 44,307 in 2022 (most current).
+It is estimated to be 43,492 in 2023 (most current).
 For the past several years, Summit County and the Park City area continue to be ranked 1st in the state in per capita personal income.

 Summit County is diverse with two world-class ski areas, including the largest resort in North America, on the west side.
 This contrasts with small towns and ranches on the east side of the county.
 The work force reflects the diversity of this mountain county with employers representing a spectrum of industries from agriculture and mining to tourism and health services.
-Summit County, along with the State of Utah, has recovered considerably from the economic downturn that affected the rest of the country, with regional unemployment at 2.1%, well below the national level of 3.5%.
-Due to inflationary pressures and rising interest rates, the District saw a slowdown in impact fees collected in 2022 compared to a record high received in 2021.
-In 2022, 546.21 RE's were received which was 99% of what was budgeted but down 49% from 2021.
+Summit County, along with the State of Utah, has recovered considerably from the economic downturn that affected the rest of the country, with regional unemployment at 2.7%, well below the national level of 3.6%.
+Due to inflationary pressures and rising interest rates, the District continued to see a slowdown in impact fees collected in 2023 compared to a record high received in 2021.
+In 2023, 560 RE's were received which was 172% of what was budgeted and up slightly (2.5%) from 2022 impact fees, but still down 49% from the amount collected in 2021.